Nasdaq rivals blast its Facebook compensation plan

 Facebook shares have fallen 31 percent from their offering price of $38, to $26.31 on Thursday.
 The steep drop has triggered questions over its IPO pricing.

-“It’s another one of those things that destroys confidence,” said Fred Tomczyk, CEO of TD Ameritrade AMTD.N, the top U.S. retail brokerage by trading volume.
+“It’s another one of those things that destroys confidence,” said Fred Tomczyk, CEO of TD Ameritrade, the top U.S. retail brokerage by trading volume.

-Reporting by John McCrank and Herbert Lash; Editing by Jennifer Merritt and Steve Orlofsky